radredgreen/wyrecam/README.md

 HomeKit camera firmware for ingenic T31X based wyze cameras

 ### Status
 This project is a work in progress.

+Progress
+* Homekit pairing (fixed pairing code 010-72-024)
+* Jpeg snapshots
+* Ingenic video pipeline with preparations for srtp, hksv, motion and jpeg

+No video yet.

-Currently it supports a limited ability to stream RTSP from the camera.
+The ability to stream RTSP using t31_rtspd(live555) was removed from the camera to make room for positron development.

 ### This project aims for the following:
 * 100% open source (readable and inspectable) software